bluz71/vim-mistfly-statusline/README.md

 ### mistflyWithIndentStatus

 The `mistflyWithIndentStatus` option specifies whether to display the indentation status as the last component in the `statusline`.

-By default indentation status will not be displayed.
+By default, indentation status will not be displayed.

 Note, if the `expandtab` option is set, for the current buffer, then tab stop will be displayed, for example `Tab:4` (tab equals four spaces); if on the other